FEUP-ESOF-2020-21/open-cx-t1g1-ploggers/README.md

 Scenario: Creating a forum for the audience's questions
 	Given I’m logged-in as a host
 	Then the app shows me a menu of options
+	When I click the ‘Create Conference Room’ button
+	Then the app shows me a form to fill with information about the conference When I click the 'Create' button
-	When I click the ‘Create conference forum’ button Then the app creates the empty question forum and takes me to it
+	Then the app creates the empty question forum and takes me to it
 ```
 _Value/Effort_